fr33n0w/rBrowser/README.md

 **rBrowser** offers a familiar browser-like interface expereience (with address bar, navigation buttons, favorites, and more) while connecting to the decentralized Reticulum network.

-Web-Based UI: the rBrowser interface is spawned via local web server to your localhost on port 5000.
+Web-Based UI: the rBrowser interface is spawned via local web server (default host 0.0.0.0, default port 5000, both configurable).

 -----